meaganmb/VBA-challenge/README.md

 ## Starting Homework

-First, we are going to assign variables
+First, we are going to assign variables, then setting certain conditions